thungthungg/TIS/Assignment 2/README.md

 # Industry-Visit
-On 10th December 2024 (Tuesday), our class had an industry visit to UTM Digital (UTMD), gathering at N24 at 2.00 PM with around 150 participants, led by Dr. Haswadi bin Hasan.
+On 10th December 2024 (Tuesday), our class had an industry visit to UTM Digital (UTMD), gathering at N24 at 2.00 PM with around 150 participants, led by Dr. Haswadi bin Hasan.👨🏻‍🏫
 <p align="center">
   <img src = "https://github.com/user-attachments/assets/6817673b-863b-4c71-a113-a71696556363" width="400" height="190"/>
 </p>